Pizza Pasta Salad

 Prepare the crispy prosciutto twists:

-- Simply twist each piece of prosciutto into a long thin twist and place it on the baking tray.
+Twist each piece of prosciutto into a long thin twist and place it on the baking tray.
 Repeat for all prosciutto slices.
-I was able to get 9 twists.
+I was able to get 5 twists.

-- Bake for 12-14 minutes or until the prosciutto is crispy.
-Turn halfway through.
+Bake for 12-14 minutes or until the prosciutto is crispy, turning halfway through.
 Let the twists cool before adding them to the salad.

 Prepare the dressing:

-- In a large mixing bowl, combine the olive oil, red wine vinegar, minced garlic, dried oregano, Dijon mustard, red pepper flakes, salt and pepper.
+In a large mixing bowl, combine the olive oil, red wine vinegar, garlic powder, dried oregano, honey, red pepper flakes, salt and pepper.
 Whisk until well combined.